magnos-code/magnos/docs/source/tutorials/tutorial_1.rst

 .. figure:: basic_bands.png

-   *Figure 2.
-The bandstructure obtained by following the steps in this tutorial.*
+   *The bandstructure obtained by following the steps in this tutorial.*

-We obtain the plot in Figure 2.
+We obtain the plot in Figure 9.
 This shows the expected :math:`\mathbf{k}^2` dependence of the band around the :math:`\Gamma` point for a ferromagnet.

 Full script
 -----------